-As you can see, Monet's values are all true and the structure of the painting is set using these values.
-The colors have a much more emotional importance in the painting, rather than structural.
+As you can see, Monet’s values are all true and the structure of the painting is set using these values.
+The colors have much more emotional importance in the painting, rather than structural.

 If Monet did not use accurate values and tried to differentiate the different objects using just colors, shapes and lines then it would probably look like an abstract painting with very little direction.

-This is why many oil painters start with an under painting of dead color just to set out the different values.
+This is why many oil painters start with an underpainting of dead color just to set out the different values.
 They then add color on top of that.

 Limited Value Ranges

 As noted earlier, many artists prefer to utilize a limited range of values in their artworks.
-This can help promote harmony in the artworks, as it is easier to retain a level of consistency with just a limited value range.
+This can help promote harmony in the artwork, as it is easier to retain a level of consistency with just a limited value range.